JohannesKauffmann/libvlcsharp-volumechanged-repo/README.md

 This repo will:
 - Start media playback
 - Log every volumechanged event
-- Set volume to 50 after playing
+- Set volume to 100 after playing
-- Set volume back to 100 after a second
+- Print the amount of times the event was invoked

-The volumechanged event should only fire twice, but does so six times (three per volume change).
+The volumechanged event should only fire once, but does so two or three times (this is not reproducable).